Table of Contents

 You have to consider the implications of travelling to a foreign country.
 That means you have all the usual boxes to tick such as visas, insurances and (depending on destination) vaccines.
 Don’t make assumptions because you have travelled to a country before; as entry requirements are constantly updated.

-For example by the end of 2023, the EU is aiming to bring in a new visa waiver system, called ETIAS, which will be similar to the ESTA for travel to the US and be valid for three years.
+For example soon, the EU is aiming to bring in a new visa waiver system, called ETIAS, which will be similar to the ESTA for travel to the US and be valid for three years.
 Once introduced, passport holders travelling to the EU will need to apply and pay for an ETIAS, via an online system.

 7 Key Questions for your Destination Wedding - Wedding Abroad